nasa/cumulus/docs/upgrade-notes/update-granules-to-include-producer_granule_id.md

 it is recommended to **quiesce all database activity** during this process.
 This means pausing Ingest, Archive, and other Cumulus functions before and during the execution of these commands.

-The table below, from the LP DAAC SNAPSHOT database, shows table sizes before and after the migration commands, along with their execution times.
-The commands were run using 32 ACUs.
-Table sizes were measured using the following query:
+The table below, from the LP DAAC SNAPSHOT database running on Aurora Serverless v2 with PostgreSQL 17.4, shows the table sizes before and after the migration commands, along with their execution times.
+The commands were run using 32 ACUs, and table sizes were measured using the following query:

 ```sql
 SELECT pg_size_pretty(pg_total_relation_size('granules'));